Privacy Notice

 All of our staff, contractors and committee members receive appropriate and on-going training to ensure they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.

 We will only use the minimum and proportionate amount of personal information necessary.
-Where possible we will use information that does not directly identify individuals, but when it becomes necessary for us to know or use personal information a person, we will only do this when we have either a legal basis or have that person’s consent.
+Where possible we will use information that does not directly identify individuals, but when it becomes necessary for us to know or use personal information, we will only do this when we have either a legal basis or have that person’s consent.
 We use strict controls to ensure that only authorised staff are able to see information that identifies you.
 Only a limited number of authorised staff have access to information that identifies individuals, where it is appropriate to their role, and is strictly on a need-to-know basis.

 The ICB has a Data Protection Officer who plays key role in ensuring our accountability for Data Protection but is not solely responsible.
 (See Contacts for further information)